DFHack/dfhack/docs/plugins/buildingplan.rst

 to the building.
 If there is a particular building that you need built ASAP, you can click on the "make top priority" button (or hit :kbd:`Ctrl`:kbd:`T`) to bump the items for this building to the front of their respective queues.

+You can also click on the "do now" button (or hit :kbd:`Ctrl`:kbd:`N`) to flag the building's job as high priority, so dwarves will prefer it over their regular work once the building is unsuspended.
+Click again (or hit the key again) to remove the flag.

 Note that each item type and filter configuration has its own queue, so even if an item is in queue position 1, there may be other queues that snag the needed